DAB-Foundation/dab-dapp-dashboard/README.md

 # dab-dapp-dashboard
-The Dashboard Dapp of DAB contracts.
+The Dashboard Ðapp of DAB contracts.